Calcaneal Apophysitis (Sever's Disease): causes, symptoms and treatments

 Wearing appropriate shoes

-Wear athletic shoes appropriate to your child's activity
+Wear supportive shoes appropriate to your child's activity.

 Icing and elevation